 As the great David St. Hubbins once said, there's a fine line between stupid and clever.
-This Is Spinal Tap, Rob Reiner's cult mockumentary about a fading rock band, released into cinemas 30 years ago this week, walked that thin line expertly, pulling off dumb gags about musicians with "armadillos in their trousers" while smartly parodying the pampered lives of rock stars, cranking the satire up to eleven.
-It's still every bit as loved three decades later, especially among artists, who each have their own embarrassing tales of Tap-style disaster onstage and on the road.
+This Is Spinal Tap, Rob Reiner's cult mockumentary about a fading rock band, walked that thin line expertly, pulling off dumb gags about musicians with "armadillos in their trousers" while smartly parodying the pampered lives of rock stars, cranking the satire up to eleven.
+It's still every bit as loved over three decades later, especially among artists, who each have their own embarrassing tales of Tap-style disaster onstage and on the road.
 We asked some NME favourites for theirs.
 Warning: will make you cringe.

 Thomas Mars, Phoenix

 "The thing about Spinal Tap is that it's not a film.
 It's real life for musicians.
 That's what makes it so great.
 We had a Spinal Tap moment once early in our career playing a show near a airport when our amps kept picking up all the air traffic control radio frequencies.
 It was terrible - our guitars kept on getting interrupted by landing instructions meant for Boeing 737s."

 Jono, Jagwar Ma